ericfortis/mockaton/README.md

 ### `delay?: number` 🕓
-The clock icon next to the mock selector is a checkbox for delaying a particular response.
-The delay is globally configurable via `config.delay = 1200` (milliseconds).
+The delay is globally configurable, it defaults to `1200` (milliseconds).

 ### `proxyFallback?: string`